-Kennel attendants provide daily care for the dogs that are boarded in their kennel.
+Kennel attendants provide daily care for boarded dogs and assist with kennel maintenance.
 They are involved with scheduling boarding appointments, cleaning cages and runs, bathing, grooming, exercising, feeding, administering medication, and monitoring the behavior of boarded dogs.
 They also interact with clients as they pick up and drop off their dogs.

 Kennel attendants may be required to work irregular hours including evenings, weekends, and holidays.
-They also must be prepared to handle dogs that may be stressed due to their being in an unfamiliar environment.
-Kennel workers should always use caution when administering medication, feeding, and exercising boarded dogs to minimize the chance of an injury.
+They also must be prepared to handle dogs that may be stressed due to being in an unfamiliar environment.
+Kennel workers always should use caution when administering medication, feeding, and exercising boarded dogs to minimize the chance of an injury.

 Some kennels also offer boarding services for cats, rabbits, exotic birds, and a variety of other pet species, though these animals are kept in a separate area away from the dog kennel.

-Education & Training
+Education and Training

-No degree or formal training is required to secure a position as a kennel attendant, and it is a popular entry level position for high school students or undergraduates looking to major in an animal-related field.
+No degree or formal training is required to secure a position as a kennel attendant, and it is a popular entry-level position for high school students or undergraduates looking to major in an animal-related field.

 There should be many opportunities for kennel attendants as more facilities will be opened to accommodate the growing pet population.
-Kennel positions also have a higher turnover rate than many other animal related careers, which should also translate to more opportunities for those hoping to enter the field.
+Kennel positions also have a higher turnover rate than many other animal-related careers, which should also translate to more opportunities for those hoping to enter the field.